-It is a 3⁄4 hour drive from the start at the ski basin to Dry Lake Aid, run by Anne Lance and Jennifer Van Cleave.
+It is a 3/4 hour drive from the start at the ski basin to Dry Lake Aid, run by Anne Lance and Jennifer Van Cleave.
 Drive down Mount Werner Road, turn right on Highway 40 (Lincoln, the main street across town) and head towards town.
 Make a right turn on 3rd Street, heading towards Steamboat High.
 You will see Amethyst Drive.
 Take Amethyst Drive to Buffalo Pass Road.
 Take Buffalo Pass Road approximately 3 miles.
 There is a parking lot on the right, just above Spring Creek Trailhead and that is where the aid station is.
 There is no crew or spectator parking at this aid station.
 Anticipate the arrival time of your runner and drop off your crew or pacer, turn around and drive off.
 If you attempt to park there you will be ticketed or towed.
+And you won't be happy if that happens.

-We can no longer provide a shuttle to this aid station.
-Please try and arrange to car pool to get to Dry Lake.
+Please try and arrange to carpool to get to Dry Lake.
 PLEASE DO NOT CREW OR DRIVE ABOVE DRY CREEK AID STATION ON BUFFALO PASS ROAD.
-CREWING OR DRIVING ABOVE DRY LAKE WILL CAUSE YOUR RUNNER TO BE DISQUALIFIED!!
+CREWING OR DRIVING ABOVE DRY LAKE WILL CAUSE YOUR RUNNER TO BE DISOUALIFIED!!